tilezen/vector-datasource/docs/layers.md

 #### `common-optional` properties:

 * `source`: provider of traffic information
+* `sort_rank`: a suggestion for which order to draw flow features (for traffic incident line geometries only).
+The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers
 * `start_time`: the time the incident begins/begun as [unix time](https://en.wikipedia.org/wiki/Unix_time).
 At least one of the `start_time` or `stop_time` must be set
 * `stop_time`: the time the incident ends/ended as [unix time](https://en.wikipedia.org/wiki/Unix_time).
 At least one of the `start_time` or `stop_time` must be set
 * `title`: a short description of the incident, localized, such as `title:en` for English and `title:de` for German.
 Could be used for a title of a pop-up shown in the screen